 Developments in international equity markets and investment management processes have led many investors to desire very broad coverage and size-segmentation of the international equity markets.
-To address these desires and continue to meet our index construction and maintenance objective, after a thorough consultation with members of the international investment community, MSCI enhanced its Standard Index methodology, by moving from a sampled multi-cap approach to an approach targeting exhaustive coverage with non-overlapping size and style segments.
+To address these desires and continue to meet our index construction and maintenance objective, after a thorough consultation with members of the international investment community, MSCI enhanced its Standard Index methodology, by moving from a sampled multi-cap approach to an approach targeting exhaustive coverage with nonoverlapping size and style segments.
 The MSCI Standard and MSCI Small Cap Indexes, along with the other MSCI equity indexes based on them, transitioned to the Global Investable Market Indexes methodology described in this methodology book.
 The transition was completed at the end of May 2008.

-The Enhanced MSCI Standard Indexes are composed of the MSCI Large Cap and Mid Cap Indexes.
+The MSCI Standard Indexes are composed of the MSCI Large Cap and Mid Cap Indexes.
 The MSCI Global Small Cap Index transitioned to the MSCI Small Cap Index resulting from the Global Investable Market Indexes methodology, and contains no overlap with constituents of the transitioned MSCI Standard Indexes.
-In addition, under the MSCI Global Investable Market Indexes methodology, there are new Small Cap Indexes covering Emerging Markets countries.
-There are also new MSCI Value and Growth Indexes constructed from the Small Cap Indexes for both Emerging and Developed Markets.
 Together, the relevant MSCI Large Cap, Mid Cap and Small Cap Indexes make up the MSCI Investable Market Index for each country, composite, sector, and style index that MSCI offers.